Bobby Byrd: Meeting James Brown and the formation of The Famous Flames

-In 1952 Bobby Byrd formed and sang with a gospel group called the Gospel Starlighters.
+In 1952, Bobby Byrd formed and sang with a gospel group called the Gospel Starlighters.
 During a friendly baseball match at a juvenile prison, he met a young James Brown who was serving time there on robbery charges.
 Byrd befriended him and arranged for Byrd's family to oversee Brown's parole.
 This began a personal and professional association that lasted until 1973.

 Although Byrd would eventually have over twenty years as a solo performer, it is his association with James Brown for which he is chiefly remembered.
-Contrary to belief, the group had already changed its name to the Flames when Brown asked Byrd for a spot in the group, with Brown first settling as a drummer.
+Contrary to popular belief, the group had already changed its name to the Flames when Brown asked Byrd for a spot in the group, with Brown first settling as a drummer.
 Eventually Brown was driven to perform as lead singer, as he felt lead vocalists got more attention from women.
-Byrd recognized early that Brown was unique and that it would be impossible to control him: "I didn't need him in competition, I needed him with me, that's why I worked so hard to get him over to my group."
+Byrd recognized early on that Brown was unique, and it would be impossible to control him: "I didn't need him in competition, I needed him with me, that's why I worked so hard to get him over to my group."
 In 1956, Clint Brantley signed on as the group's manager.
 With Johnny Terry and Nash Knox on board, the group became "The Famous Flames" and won a deal with Ralph Bass' Federal label, which was a subsidiary of Syd Nathan's King Records, in February 1956.
-Their first record, "Please, Please, Please", which Byrd said he wrote with Johnny Terry, featured a lead vocal by James Brown and was issued with the billing, "James Brown and the Famous Flames", which did not go well with the rest of the group.
-After three sessions, the original Flames broke up.
+Their first record, "Please, Please, Please," which Byrd said he wrote with Johnny Terry, featured a lead vocal by James Brown and was issued under the billing "James Brown and the Famous Flames," which did not sit well with the rest of the group.
+After just three sessions, the original Flames broke up.

 The Flames without Brown changed their name to Byrd's Drops of Joy.
-However, they found little success; when Brown approached them to reform the Flames they agreed.
-At this point, The Famous Flames ceased being a vocal/instrumental group, and became a straight vocal group, since Brown had begun to employ the old J.C.
+However, they found little success.
+When Brown approached them to reform the Flames, they agreed.
+At this point, The Famous Flames ceased being a vocal/instrumental group and became a straight vocal group since Brown had begun to employ the old J.C.
 Davis outfit as his road band.
 Original Flames members Bobby Byrd and Johnny Terry returned, and new Flames members Bobby Bennett and Baby Lloyd Stallworth were added.
 Along with Brown, these four men comprised the longest-lasting lineup of The Famous Flames.
 Original Flames guitarist Nafloyd Scott also returned and was added to the band.
 The rest of the original Flames faded into obscurity.